 How We Met

-Growing up only a couple of towns away from one another, fate finally brought me and David together.
+Growing up only a couple of towns away from one another, fate finally brought David and I together.
 We’ve crossed paths so many times in the weirdest ways; we both went to the same college during our undergrad, my brother worked in an office building where David worked security in his early twenties, David is in law enforcement (fitting right in with the rest of my family, knowing the same people), but MOST importantly, the two of us were members at the same gym.
 Why is that the most important, you ask?
 Well… one night, I noticed David from across the gym, lifting weights and looking extremely buff (which naturally, caught my eye).

 I was upstairs in the cardio area, staring at David’s muscles on muscles.
 Eventually, we made eye contact, smiled, and waved at each other.
 From that point on, we kept going to the gym at the same time, bumping into one another and making small talk.
 He walked me out to my car for a few nights, until building up the courage to ask for my number.